-The officers of this National Association shall consist of a moderator, an assistant moderator, a clerk, an assistant clerk, and an executive secretary who shall also serve as treasurer, each of whom shall be elected at the close of each regular session, except the executive secretary who shall be elected for an indefinite period.
+The officers of this National Association shall consist of a moderator, an assistant moderator, a clerk, an assistant clerk, and an executive secretary who shall also serve as treasurer, each of whom with the exception of the executive secretary, shall be elected for a four-year term.
+The moderator and assistant clerk shall be elected at the close of each fourth regular business session and two years later the clerk and assistant moderator shall be elected.
+Except for the executive secretary, who shall be elected for an indefinite period, no officer shall serve for more than two consecutive full terms.